Maxim Litvinov: Ambassador to the United States and later

-The highlight of Litvinov’s eighteen months ambassadorship was the 25th celebration of the Russian Revolution on the 7 November 1942.
+The highlight of Litvinov's eighteen months as ambassador was the 25th celebration of the Russian Revolution on 7 November 1942.
 1,200 guests, representing all of the United Nations, entered the reception hall to shake hands with Litvinov.
-Only the US President and his staff at work on the African campaign were missing.
+Only the US president and his staff, at work on the African campaign, were missing.
 The Russians were happy they had more serious affairs with which to attend.
-Vice-President Wallace, Secretary of the Treasury Morgenthau, Under Secretary of State Sumner Welles and Mrs Woodrow Wilson, Edward Stettinius—the Lend-Lease administrator—and Tom Connolly, chairman of the Senate Foreign Relations Committee, were among the guests.
+Vice President Henry Wallace, Secretary of the Treasury Morgenthau, Under Secretary of State Sumner Welles and Mrs Woodrow Wilson, Edward Stettinius—the Lend-Lease administrator—and Tom Connolly, chairman of the Senate Foreign Relations Committee, were among the guests.
 Russian vodka and a sturgeon from the Volga were supplied to the guests.

 The following day, Litvinov and his wife travelled to New York to attend celebrations.
 The New York Times on 8 November said Madison Square was overflowing with a wildly cheering crowd of 20,000 for the annual tribute to the Soviet Union in Litvinov's presence.
-The event was attended by the Soviet Union’s old friends and the US Vice-President General McNair, commanding general of Army Ground Forces, capitalist Thomas Lamont, and Catholic professor Francis McMahon, who said: "speaking up for Russia would be disloyal to his religion and country".
+The event was attended by Wallace, General Lesley McNair, commanding general of Army Ground Forces, capitalist Thomas Lamont, and Catholic professor Francis McMahon, who said: "not speaking up for Russia would be disloyal to his religion and country".

-Roosevelt became annoyed with Litvinov’s second-front zeal; he told Harriman: "The US might ask for Litvinov’s recall".
+Roosevelt became annoyed with Litvinov's second-front zeal; he told Averell Harriman: "The US might ask for Litvinov's recall".
 Harriman told Litvinov Roosevelt was upset but did not repeat what the President had said.
 Harriman said: "If Litvinov continued that way, he would get into serious difficulties with the President.
 Litvinov, who had been ebullient, collapsed so completely."
-Litvinov’s ambassadorship was now experiencing difficulties.
+Litvinov's ambassadorship was now experiencing difficulties.
 Litvinov said the Soviet Government had forbidden him from appearing in public or making any public speeches.

 After returning to Soviet Union, Litvinov became deputy minister for foreign affairs.
 He was dismissed from his post after an interview given to Richard C. Hottelet on 18 June 1946 in which he said a war between the West and the Soviet Union was inevitable.

 Death and legacy

-Maxim Litvinov died on on 31 December 1951.
+Litvinov died on 31 December 1951.
 After his death, rumours he was murdered on Stalin's instructions to the Ministry of Internal Affairs circulated.
 According to Anastas Mikoyan, a lorry deliberately collided with Litvinov's car as it rounded a bend near the Litvinov dacha on 31 December 1951, and he later died of his injuries.
-British television journalist Tim Tzouliadis stated; "The assassination of Litvinov marked an intensification of Stalin's anti-Semitic campaign".
+British television journalist Tim Tzouliadis stated: "The assassination of Litvinov marked an intensification of Stalin's anti-Semitic campaign".
 According to Litvinov's wife and daughter, however, Stalin was still on good terms with Litvinov at the time of his death.
 They said he had serious heart problems and was given the best treatment available during the final weeks of his life, and that he died from a heart attack on 31 December 1951.

 After Litvinov's death, his widow Ivy remained in the Soviet Union until she returned to live in Britain in 1972.